DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

     Salaries and benefits of teaching in England : "/salaries-and-benefits" A day in the life of a teacher in England : "/a-day-in-the-life-of-a-teacher"
 promo_content:
-navigation:
-navigation_title:
-navigation_description: Learn more about bursaries, scholarships and the international relocation payment.
 date: "2021-05-27"
 image: "media/images/content/hero-images/0002.jpg"
 backlink: "../../"